 While the vast majority of Americans have at least one credit card in their name, and in their wallet, there’s still a lot to be learned about those little pieces of plastic.
 Unfortunately, many consumers do not have all of the information about what makes credit so valuable, and potentially so dangerous.
-If you are one of the, millions of Americans seeking debt relief, it’s important to arm yourself with information.
+If you are one of the millions of Americans seeking debt advice, it’s important to arm yourself with information.
 Here are five things to know about credit.

 5 Things to Know About Credit

 Information is power.
 Here’s what you need to know to better help you get rid of credit card debt:

 - A good credit score secures financial wellness.
 Credit is more than just a plastic card you use to buy things—it is your financial trustworthiness.
 Good credit means that your history of payments, employment and salary make you a good candidate for a loan, and creditors—those who lend money or services—will be more willing to work with you.